 Disruptive Innovation is the term coined by Clayton M. Christensen (renowned Harvard

-Business Professor) to describe the impact of innovations that enable a new business model at the expense of existing models.
+Business Professor) to describe the impact of innovations that enable a new business model to prosper at the expense of existing models.
 Typically it is cheaper and allows a bigger group of consumers to obtain the product or service.
 It may also solve problems for customers or other stakeholders that the existing products or practices don’t .
 Frequently it is a new entrant into the market that is not encumbered by the need to focus on sustaining innovations to fend off other existing participants and does not have to worry about existing profit margins on upscale products.

 This is an important theory because it can be used to understand the future of markets and thus set the stage for effective business strategy to result in continued business success.
 Companies that fail to understand this theory can end up realizing too late that their products, services, production method or business model has been replaced in the consumers decision making process .
 If they wait until the moment the market (consumers) signal them, it’s too late.
 The incumbents usually can’t make changes fast enough at that point.
 It’s also quite likely that they don’t have the financial resources to invest in such a transition.